Rebuilding Cylinders Yourself

 Q: I write as a happy end-user/customer, with a few pieces of Navtec equipment on my 2006 J/65.
 It has a 30’ carbon V-boom (330 lbs or so), large mainsail and the vang has worked fabulously through the life of the boat.

 A: Vangs normally ship from the Factory w/ Nitrogen @ 600psi, you can bring that up to a Maximum of 1000psi using Nitrogen (or Argon) to increase the return force.
-Commonly, especially with heavier and Furling Booms, more gas is required to support them than the amount installed at the Factory, this is normally done upon installation.
+Commonly, especially with heavier and Furling Booms, more gas is required to support them than the amount installed at the Factory, this is normally done upon installation with 1 of 4 special Charging Tools, and/or a Discharging Tool A851-TD-A.

 Required pressures are usually set high and reduced in the field to accommodate the many variables including Boom weight, Vang angle, distance from Mast to Vang attachment etc..